atapas/react-package-publisher/README.md

 - Copy other required files like, `README.MD`, `*.scss` etc files to the `dist` folder.
 - Create a tarball npm for local testing.
 - Login and Publish.
 Here are 2 ways to login
-  - 1. Using non interactive mode => Uncomment the line starts with `npm-login-noninteractive` and edit the required parameter values like, <USER_NAME>, <PASSWORD> and <EMAIL>
+ - 1. Using Intercative mode(Default) => npm login will ask for username, password and email.
-  - 2. Using Intercative mode(Default) => npm login will ask for username, password and email.
+ - 2. Using non interactive mode => Edit the file to comment the above option and uncomment the line starts with `npm-login-noninteractive`.
+Please edit the required parameter values like, <USER_NAME>, <PASSWORD> and <EMAIL>.
+Please install [npm-login-noninteractive](https://www.npmjs.com/package/npm-login-noninteractive) globally as depenency to use this option.

  # Further Read
  For step-by-step turorial to use this tool, please read my article here.